 Prof Dr Sudhir Satpathy

-Prof Dr Satpathy is Director of the School of Public Health, KIIT University and is a renowned Public Health Specialist and Epidemiologist as.
-His broad areas of research interests cover infectious diseases, including community based research in influenza, non-communicable diseases, maternal and child health, population sciences, environmental health and health system research. .
+Prof Dr Satpathy is Director of the School of Public Health, KIIT University and is a renowned Public Health Specialist and Epidemiologist.
+His broad areas of research interests cover infectious diseases, including community based research in influenza, non-communicable diseases, maternal and child health, population sciences, environmental health and health system research.
 He has participated in many national and international workshops and meetings, and is an active member of many national and international professional associations, and published over 34 papers and reports.

 A/Prof Madhu Khanna

 Associate Professor Madhu Khanna is a researcher and teacher at the Department of Virology, Vallabhbhai Patel Chest Institute, Delhi University, Delhi.
 Her research interest includes molecular diagnosis of viruses, pathogenesis of virus and antiviral strategies.
 She has published over 40 research papers and numerous book chapters in the field of influenza.
-She is presently undertaking an APACI funded project on "Antibody responses and duraction of protection in adults in old age", due for completion at the end of 2015.
+She is presently undertaking an APACI funded project on "Antibody responses and duration of protection in adults in old age", due for completion at the end of 2015.

 Dr O. P. Sharma